HAPPY BIRTHDAY 707

 by Eric Margolis – 11 Dec 1997

-The story of the America would not be complete without a look at the airlines that sent them into early retirement.
+The story of the America and United States would not be complete without a look at the planes that sent them into early retirement.
 By the time the America made her maiden voyage in 1946, American aircraft manufacturers and airlines were mounting a challenge to the ocean liners.

 At first it wasn’t much of a threat.
 Not only was flying was out of the reach of transatlantic passengers at $711 ($9,000 in 2016 dollars) it was also for many an ordeal.
 The 20-hour flight in a vibrating unpressurized DC 4 with two refueling stops was enough to keep passengers sailing.
 Staggering around a transatlantic liner in a dinner jacket with a martini was a rational, more reasonable alternative, to shuffling across a cold windswept tarmac to barrack-like terminals in the middle of the night for the mandated refueling pit stops.